devjgm/papers/cpp_time_zone.md

 other type.

-The implementation of these convenience functions must select an appropriate "default" time point to return in cases of ambiguous/skipped civil time conversions.
+The implementation of these convenience functions must select an appropriate "default" time point to return in cases of ambiguous/skipped civil-time conversions.
 The value chosen is such that the relative ordering of civil times is preserved when they are converted to absolute times.